Recruitment and Selection - Staff

 University Human Resources (UHR)

-University Human Resources is responsible for the development and oversight of professional and scientific employment procedures and guidelines for recruitment and selection in accordance with the established affirmative action plan, equal employment opportunity (EEO) guidelines, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations.
-University Human Resources is also responsible for adhering to the Regents Merit System Rules as they pertain to Merit employees.
+University Human Resources is responsible for the development and oversight of professional and scientific employment procedures and guidelines for recruitment and selection in accordance with equal employment opportunity (EEO) guidelines, university policies, State of Iowa Board of Regent’s policies, and other relevant state and federal regulations.

 Office of Equal Opportunity (OEO)

-OEO is responsible for fostering an inclusive environment and setting policies and practices that create equal opportunity in employment and set standards for non-discriminatory practices.
+OEO is responsible for setting policies and practices that create equal opportunity in employment and set standards for non-discriminatory practices.
 OEO strives to ensure that all university community members uphold federal, state, and campus nondiscrimination laws. top

-The hiring manager has primary responsibility within the university’s and the employing unit’s guidelines for defining the scope of work and selecting candidates for hire from the pool of approved, qualified candidates whose applications have been screened for interviews.
+The manager has primary responsibility within the university’s and the employing unit’s guidelines for developing position descriptions and selecting candidates for hire from the pool of approved, qualified candidates whose applications have been screened in for interviews.

-UHR Talent AcquisitionUHR Talent Acquisition provides direct recruiting support for hiring managers in delivering recruiting services using a working knowledge of all applicable policies, procedures, and best practices for staff positions.
-They are responsible for working with hiring managers and the UHR Service Delivery team to develop viable recruiting strategies, manage requisitions, source and attract candidates, and assist with hiring decisions.
+The Staff Recruiting Specialist provides direct recruiting support for managers in delivering recruiting services using a working knowledge of all applicable policies, procedures, and best practices for staff positions.
+They are responsible for working with managers and HR Partners to develop viable recruiting strategies, manage requisitions, source and attract candidates, assist with hiring decision.

 Search Committees

 If deemed necessary, a search committee may be formed to assist with the recruitment and selection process for P&S positions.
-It is recommended that the use of a search committee is reserved for positions at Management Level 4 (M4) and above and be discussed with UHR Talent Acquisition before a search is initiated. top
+It is recommended that the use of a search committee be discussed with a Staff Recruiting Specialist before a search is initiated. top

 Job Profile

-The job profile contains job-related criteria and should be used to establish a position description and responsibilities document (PDR) and requisition, which both serve as the basis for establishing hiring criteria and hiring selected candidates.
+The job profile contains job-related criteria, which should be used to establish a position description (PD) and requisition, which both serve as the basis for establishing hiring criteria and hiring selected candidates.

-Staff positions and requisitions for new and vacant positions must be reviewed and approved by UHR Talent Acquisition in collaboration with UHR service delivery teams and Classification and Compensation for appropriate university title, pay grade, and exemption status in accordance with applicable law and policy. top
+P&S position descriptions and requisitions for new and vacant positions must be reviewed and approved by the Staff Recruiting Specialist in collaboration with UHR Classification and Compensation for appropriate university title, pay grade, and exemption status in accordance with applicable law and policy. top

 Recruitment Sourcing Requirements

 Recruitment sourcing is the process of taking proactive steps to search for qualified job applicants.
-In light of Iowa State University’s strong commitment to diversity and affirmative action, employing units should create a recruiting strategy and work with UHR Talent Acquisition for external advertising in order to reach the broadest and most diverse pool of applicants possible.
-UHR Talent Acquisition can provide consultation by advising departments on position-related recruitment resources.
-Placement of advertisements is UHR Talent Acquisition’s responsibility and may be supported by the employing unit.
+In light of Iowa State University’s strong commitment to hiring highly qualified and talented staff who support the university’s teaching, research and extension missions, employing units should create a recruiting strategy and work with their respective Staff Recruiting Specialist for external advertising in order to reach the broadest pool of applicants possible.
+The Staff Recruiting Specialist can provide consultation by advising departments on position-related recruitment resources.
+Placement of advertisements is the Staff Recruiting Specialist’s responsibility and may be supported by the employing unit.
 All advertisements must include the university’s equal opportunity/affirmative action statement:

 Iowa State University is an equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, age, religion, sex, sexual orientation, gender identity, genetic information, national origin, marital status, disability, or protected veteran status and will not be discriminated against.

-UHR Talent Acquisition shall consult with the International Students and Scholars Office and UHR service delivery teams in advance of initiating recruitment activities for a position on which a labor certification might be based.
+The Staff Recruiting Specialist shall consult with the International Students and Scholars Office in advance of initiating recruitment activities for a position on which a labor certification might be based.
 Print ads and other sources of recruitment efforts may be required if the search is related to a future labor certification need.

 There may be circumstances that necessitate filling the position without competitive recruitment.
-In accordance with the Hiring and Employment policy, such requests must be approved by the appropriate senior vice president or the president and the Director of Equal Opportunity prior to submission to UHR.
-In cases of non-competitive promotion and transfer, managers shall work with their UHR services delivery team in accordance with the Hiring and Employment policy. top
+In accordance with the Hiring and Employment policy, such requests must be approved by the appropriate senior vice president or the president and the Director of Equal Opportunity prior to submission to UHR. top

 Search Firms